Thibault-Mattera/Recommendation_System_Restaurants/README.md

 - reviewer's name
 - reviewer's contribution (number of posted reviews)

+### Transforming

+This step consist in transforming the raw csv file from scrapin into a clean and usable dataframe.

+### Loading

+The transformed data is loaded in a SQL database that contains 2 tables:
+- restaurants details
+- reviewers info

 ## Exploratory Data Analysis

 With a high number of categorical variables (over 150 types of cuisine and special diet), it was important to reduce them by studying their correlations.